 Even though the State of Florida made texting and driving illegal in 2019, the problem still persists.
 People continue to be involved in serious accidents caused by distracted driving, suffering severe injuries – and worse – as a result.

 The law firm of Keller, Melchiorre & Walsh will be here for you if you’ve suffered an injury in an accident caused by the negligence of a distracted driver.
 We have years of experience handling cases similar to yours, and we’ll fight tenaciously to make sure that negligent driver faces accountability for their unforgivable behavior.
-Contact us online or call (561) 295-5825 for a free evaluation of your case.

 Here’s some information on the different types of distracted driving, as well as what you can do to have the best chance of obtaining maximum compensation for your injury.